svnv-svsv-jm/skypy/README.md

 #### Acquire data.trpfd File

 To get this file, download any up-to-date mod that includes it.
+See [here](https://github.com/pkZukan/gftool).

 Download the mod, extract the zip, then copy the `data.trpfd` file from the `arc/` folder to any location you choose.